devopsdays/devopsdays-web/content/events/2023-chicago/program/theresa-mammarella.md

 Talk_date = ""
 Talk_start_time = ""
 Talk_end_time = ""
-Title = "To the Left, to the Left: All your security shifted to the left" Type = "talk"
+Title = "To the Left, to the Left: All Your Security Shifted to the Left" Type = "talk"
 Speakers = ["theresa-mammarella"]
 +++